 Acid-controlling medications may do more than prevent heartburn.
 They may also interfere with vitamin B-12 absorption.

-Heavy periods may cause iron deficiency anemia, which folic acid supplements can't treat.
+Heavy periods may cause iron deficiency anemia.
+Folic acid supplements can't treat that.

 Heel spurs — Bony growths not necessarily the cause of your heel pain.

 Know how to relieve painful, swollen veins in the anus and rectum during pregnancy.